Byte: Multiple-byte units

-More than one system exists to define larger units based on the byte.
-Some systems are based on powers of 10; other systems are based on powers of 2.
-Nomenclature for these systems has been the subject of confusion.
-Systems based on powers of 10 reliably use standard SI prefixes (kilo, mega, giga, ...) and their corresponding symbols (k, M, G, ...).
+More than one system exists to define unit multiples based on the byte.
+Some systems are based on powers of 10, following the International System of Units (SI), which defines for example the prefix kilo as 1000 (103); other systems are based on powers of two.
+Nomenclature for these systems has led to confusion.
+Systems based on powers of 10 use standard SI prefixes (kilo, mega, giga, ...) and their corresponding symbols (k, M, G, ...).
 Systems based on powers of 2, however, might use binary prefixes (kibi, mebi, gibi, ...) and their corresponding symbols (Ki, Mi, Gi, ...) or they might use the prefixes K, M, and G, creating ambiguity when the prefixes M or G are used.

-While the numerical difference between the decimal and binary interpretations is relatively small for the kilobyte (about 2% smaller than the kibibyte), the systems deviate increasingly as units grow larger (the relative deviation grows by 2.4% for each three orders of magnitude).
-For example, a power-of-10-based yottabyte is about 17% smaller than power-of-2-based yobibyte.
+While the difference between the decimal and binary interpretations is relatively small for the kilobyte (about 2% smaller than the kibibyte), the systems deviate increasingly as units grow larger (the relative deviation grows by 2.4% for each three orders of magnitude).
+For example, a power-of-10-based terabyte is about 9% smaller than power-of-2-based tebibyte.

 Units based on powers of 10

 Definition of prefixes using powers of 10—in which 1 kilobyte (symbol kB) is defined to equal 1,000 bytes—is recommended by the International Electrotechnical Commission (IEC).
 The IEC standard defines eight such multiples, up to 1 yottabyte (YB), equal to 10008 bytes.
 The additional prefixes ronna- for 10009 and quetta- for 100010 were adopted by the International Bureau of Weights and Measures (BIPM) in 2022.

 This definition is most commonly used for data-rate units in computer networks, internal bus, hard drive and flash media transfer speeds, and for the capacities of most storage media, particularly hard drives, flash-based storage, and DVDs.
 Operating systems that use this definition include macOS, iOS, Ubuntu, and Debian.
 It is also consistent with the other uses of the SI prefixes in computing, such as CPU clock speeds or measures of performance.

+The IBM System 360 and the related disk and tape systems set the byte at 8 bits and documented capacities in decimal units.
+The early 8-, 5.25- and 3.5-inch floppies gave capacities in multiples of 1024, using "KB" rather than the more accurate "KiB".
+The later, larger, 8-, 5.25- and 3.5-inch floppies gave capacities in a hybrid notation, i.e., multiples of 1024,000, using "KB" = 1024 B and "MB" = 1024,000 B.

+Early 5.25-inch disks used decimal even though they used 128-byte and 256-byte sectors.
+Hard disks used mostly 256-byte and then 512-byte before 4096-byte blocks became standard.
+RAM was always sold in powers of 2.